jvictornascimento/jvictornascimento/README.md

 <!--
 **jvictornascimento/jvictornascimento** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. --->

+- 📍 From BA currently living in São Paulo
 - 🔭 I’m currently working on personal projects, but I'm actively looking for my first job
 - 🌱 I’m currently learning HTML5, CSS3, JavaScript, SASS, Git, React.js
 - 💬 Ask me about anything, I will be happy to be in touch with you